 Some of the most interesting works on the radical right are provided by critical journalists, writing in their native tongues.
 Social scientists should not miss out on these publications, despite our focus on English-language scientific publications.
 Ultimately, reading Sundermeyer’s book from the perspective of the radical right leadership raises one more important counterfactual question: Would the AfD be even stronger if it had a leader who shared some of Gauland’s traits and was ‘charismatic’?

-Mr Manès Weisskircher is an Early Career Researcher Fellow at CARR and a Doctoral candidate at the Department of Political and Social Sciences, European University Institute.
+Mr Manès Weisskircher is a Doctoral Fellow at CARR and a Doctoral candidate at the Department of Political and Social Sciences, European University Institute.
 His profile can be found here:© Manès Weisskircher.
 Views expressed on this website are individual contributors and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).This post was originally hosted by CARR’s media partner, Open Democracy.
 See the original post here.